green-api/whatsapp-api-client-golang/README.md

 - [Документация на русском языке](docs/README_RU.md)

-whatsapp-api-client-golang - library for integration with WhatsApp messenger via API of [green-api.com](https://green-api.com/en) service.
-To use the library you have to get a registration token and an account ID in the [personal cabinet](https://console.green-api.com/).
-There is a free developer account tariff plan.
+Whatsapp-api-client-golang is a library for integration with WhatsApp messenger using the API service [green-api.com](https://green-api.com/en/).
+You should get a registration token and an account ID in your [personal cabinet](https://console.green-api.com/) to use the library.
+There is a free developer account tariff.

 ## API

-You can find REST API documentation by [url](https://green-api.com/en/docs/api/).
-The library is a wrapper for REST API, so the documentation at the above url applies to the library as well.
+The documentation for the REST API can be found at the [link](https://green-api.com/en/docs/).
+The library is a wrapper for the REST API, so the documentation at the link above also applies.

 #### Authorization

-To send a message or to execute some other Green API methods, you have to have the WhatsApp account in the phone application to be authorized.
-To authorize your account please go to the [personal area](https://console.green-api.com/) and scan a QR-code using the WhatsApp application.
+To send a message or perform other Green API methods, the WhatsApp account in the phone app must be authorized.
+To authorize the account, go to your [cabinet](https://console.green-api.com/) and scan the QR code using the WhatsApp app.

 ## Installation